 No spam.
 Unsubscribe anytime.

-Your take-home pay (or net pay) is what you receive after income tax, Medicare levy, and any other compulsory deductions are withheld from your gross salary.
-In Australia, your employer withholds tax from each pay and remits it to the ATO through the PAYG (Pay As You Go) system.
+Take-home pay is your gross salary minus income tax, the Medicare levy, and any other compulsory deductions.
+In Australia, your employer withholds this tax from each pay and remits it to the ATO through the PAYG (Pay As You Go) system.
+Superannuation is paid on top, so it doesn't reduce your take-home pay.

-Under Australian law, employers must pay the Super Guarantee (SG) on top of your ordinary time earnings.
-For FY 2025-26 the SG rate is 12%.
-This means if your base salary is $80,000, your employer pays an additional $9,600 (12%) into your super fund.
+Australian employers must pay the Super Guarantee (SG) on top of your ordinary time earnings.
+For FY 2025-26 the SG rate is 12%, so a base salary of $80,000 attracts an extra $9,600 (12%) paid into your super fund.
+To project that balance over time, use the superannuation calculator.

-Claim all eligible tax deductions (work-related expenses, home office costs, professional development), make salary sacrifice contributions to super (pre-tax, reducing your taxable income), and ensure you have adequate private health cover to avoid the Medicare Levy Surcharge if your income exceeds the threshold.
+Claim all eligible tax deductions (work-related expenses, home office costs, professional development), make salary sacrifice contributions to super (pre-tax, reducing your taxable income), and hold adequate private health cover to avoid the Medicare Levy Surcharge if your income exceeds the threshold.
+To break the tax figure down further, open the Australian income tax calculator or the PAYG withholding calculator.

 Your take-home pay is your gross salary minus income tax (using ATO marginal rates), Medicare levy (2%), any Medicare Levy Surcharge, and HELP/HECS repayments if applicable.
 Superannuation is paid on top of your salary by your employer and doesn't reduce your take-home pay.